AliHussain110/E_com_clothing_app/README.md

 - `connectivity_plus (^5.0.2)`: Allows the app to discover network connectivity and configure itself accordingly.
 It's crucial for handling network-aware operations.

 ## Contribution
 This project is in its initial phase and welcomes contributions from the community.
-Whether it's feature enhancement, UI/UX improvements, or adding dynamic functionalities, your input can help take the Student Companion App to the next level.
+Whether it's feature enhancement, UI/UX improvements, or adding dynamic functionalities, your input can help take the clothing App to the next level.